ben10dynartio/gridinspector/README.md

 # GridInspector

 GridInspector is a quality analysis set of tools for Power Grids data on OpenStreetMap.
+It has been created in the context of <a href="https://mapyourgrid.org" target="_blank">#MapYourGrid</a> project.

 It contains the following tools :
 - `circuit_length/` : compute the length of power line and circuits